bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/slater-determinants.md

             - `true`: use projective irreducible representations or corepresentations of $\mathcal{G}$ obtainable via its double cover $\mathcal{G}^*$.
         </li>For more information, see [Basics/Analysis options/#Double groups](basics.md/#double-groups).
         </br></br>:material-cog-sync-outline: Default: `false`.
+        10. :fontawesome-solid-users: This is a boolean specifying if the Cayley table for the group, if available, should be used to speed up the computation of orbit overlap matrices.
+        </br></br>:material-cog-sync-outline: Default: `true`.
-        10. :fontawesome-solid-users: This specifies the kind of symmetry transformations to be applied to generate the orbit for symmetry analysis.
+        11. :fontawesome-solid-users: This specifies the kind of symmetry transformations to be applied to generate the orbit for symmetry analysis.
         The possible options are:
             - `Spatial`: spatial transformation only,
             - `Spin`: spin transformation only,
             - `SpinSpatial`: coupled spin and spatial transformations.
         </li>For more information, see [Basics/Analysis options/#Transformation kinds](basics.md/#transformation-kinds).
         </br></br>:material-cog-sync-outline: Default: `Spatial`.
-        11. :fontawesome-solid-users: This specifies the finite order $n$ to which all infinite-order symmetry elements, if any, are restricted.
+        12. :fontawesome-solid-users: This specifies the finite order $n$ to which all infinite-order symmetry elements, if any, are restricted.
 The possible options are:
             - `null`: do not restrict infinite-order symmetry elements to finite order,
             - a positive integer value: restrict all infinite-order symmetry elements to this finite order (this will be ignored if the system has no infinite-order symmetry elements).
         </li>For more information, see [Basics/Analysis options/#Infinite-order symmetry elements](basics.md/#infinite-order-symmetry-elements).
         </br></br>:material-cog-sync-outline: Default: `null`.
-        12. :fontawesome-solid-users: This indicates if the character table of the prevailing symmetry group is to be printed in the output.
+        13. :fontawesome-solid-users: This indicates if the character table of the prevailing symmetry group is to be printed in the output.
         The possible options are:
             - `null`: do not print character tables,
             - `Symbolic`: print character tables symbolically,
             - `Numerical`: print character tables numerically.
         </li></br>:material-cog-sync-outline: Default: `Symbolic`.
-        13. :fontawesome-solid-users: This boolean indicates if the eigenspectrum of the overlap matrix for the Slater determinant orbit should be printed out.
+        14. :fontawesome-solid-users: This boolean indicates if the eigenspectrum of the overlap matrix for the Slater determinant orbit should be printed out.
         </br></br>:material-cog-sync-outline: Default: `true`.
-        14. :fontawesome-solid-users: This boolean indicates if the constituting molecular orbitals (MOs) are also symmetry-analysed.
+        15. :fontawesome-solid-users: This boolean indicates if the constituting molecular orbitals (MOs) are also symmetry-analysed.
         </br></br>:material-cog-sync-outline: Default: `true`.
-        15. :fontawesome-solid-users: This boolean indicates if MO mirror parities (*i.e.* parities w.r.t. any mirror planes present in the system) are to be analysed alongside MO symmetries.
+        16. :fontawesome-solid-users: This boolean indicates if MO mirror parities (*i.e.* parities w.r.t. any mirror planes present in the system) are to be analysed alongside MO symmetries.
         </br></br>:material-cog-sync-outline: Default: `false`.
-        16. :fontawesome-solid-users: This boolean indicates if density symmetries are to be analysed alongside wavefunction symmetries.
+        17. :fontawesome-solid-users: This boolean indicates if density symmetries are to be analysed alongside wavefunction symmetries.
 If `analyse_mo_symmetries` is set to `true`, then MO density symmetries are also analysed.
         </br></br>:material-cog-sync-outline: Default: `false`.

     === "Source: binary files"